Sarcastic Voyage - Nick and Willikins - Nick and Willikins Are Dead

 • I love using Dave as all-seeing biblical authority figures.
 He also did a great job with that in this sketch.

-• At some point in their development, Matt abbreviated Nick and Willikins as "N+S." I have no idea where this came from, but I can almost certainly assure you this explanation, written by Flonk, is not accurate.
-Nevertheless, to this day, "N+S" remains the official abbreviation for "Nick and Willikins" for reasons that are clear only to Matt — and possibly not even to him.
+• At some point in their development, Maggie abbreviated Nick and Willikins as "N+S." I have no idea where this came from, but I can almost certainly assure you this explanation, written by Flonk, is not accurate.
+Nevertheless, to this day, "N+S" remains the official abbreviation for "Nick and Willikins" for reasons that are clear only to Maggie — and possibly not even to her.

 • Similarly, Willikins' full name, as spoken by St. Peter, is almost certainly not canon.
 Unless it is.